 will push critical thinking about the relationships of sound to image.

 Our cinema facilities feature ample spaces and computer programs for students to create or edit their media projects, as well as up-to-the minute equipment cinema majors can borrow.
 These include; studio and performance spaces, audio and video editing labs, a digital still-photo lab, animation and a sound studio.

-Courses in our program range from a focus on the technical aspects of filmmaking, such as Video and Filmmaking or Advanced Image Manipulation, to the study of film as art with classes including From Bombay to Bollywood, Contemporary Chinese Theater and Facets of the Documentary.
+Courses in our program range from a focus on the technical aspects of filmmaking, such as Video and Filmmaking or live Performative Processes, to the study of film as art with classes including From Bombay to Bollywood, Contemporary Chinese Theater and Facets of the Documentary.